 Based on the other items on this ultimate beach packing list so far, you can probably tell that there is a lot to see and capture at the beach.
 The problem is that most electronics are not waterproof – except, of course, for the GoPro.

-I recently got the GoPro Hero 7 Black, and it’s so exciting to be able to capture all of the beauty underwater!
-As a matter of fact, the first time I whipped out my GoPro Hero 7 Black, I came face to face with a stunning stripped eel!
+I recently got the GoPro HERO9, and it’s so exciting to be able to capture all of the beauty underwater!
+As a matter of fact, the first time I whipped out my GoPro, I came face to face with a stunning stripped eel!
 So glad that I was able to catch that on camera!
-I would also highly recommend purchasing and bringing the accompanying handler mount, as it makes it much easier to keep a grip on your expensive camera underwater.
+I would also highly recommend purchasing and bringing the accompanying handler, as it makes it much easier to keep a grip on your expensive camera underwater.

 Ditto goes for surfboards.
 You don’t want to miss those awesome waves!